schas002/unari/README.md

 ## In chronological order

 - :house: signifies entries that are, or were, header images.
-- :pencil2: signifies entries that are minor changes of other entries (with numbers).
+- :pencil2: signifies entries that are minor changes of other entries.
+(The changed entries' numbers are also noted).

 ###### Start of list